Strip Down & Rust Removal

-1972 Dodge Dart at Greatlakes Dragaway
+1972 Dodge Dart

 The engine was a 318 punched .030 over.
-It had 9:1 forged flattop pistons, 340 rods and crank and 340 heads with 2.02" valves.
-The transmission was a Torqueflight 904 with a reverse pattern manual valve body.
-I did all my own tranny work.
-The rear axle was a Mopar 8-3/4 with a 4:89 gears mounted on a Strange spool.
+9:1 forged flattop pistons, 340 rods and crank, 340 heads with 2.02" valves.
+Transmission is a Torqueflight 904 with a reverse pattern manual valve body.
+Rearaxle is a Mopar 8 3/4 with a 4:89 gear.
 My Best ET with this setup was 12.60 @ 108mph without nitrous oxide and 11.68 @ 114mph with a 100hp I.C.E. nitrous system.
+I acquired this car in 1978 from my Grandmother!

-I sold the car in 1988 to Richard Beals.
+In 1984 I moved to Arizona and ran the car at Firebird Raceway.
+Unfortunately after only three months I threw a rod and couldn't afford to rebuild the motor.
+The car is now owned and raced by Rich Beals, in Arizona.
 Rich got a great deal as I sold him the car, trailer and all my spare parts for $1500.00.
 The car had been in outdoor storage for four years and I couldn't bear to watch it sit in the Arizona sun another day.

 Update